kheller18/data-structures-algorithms/questions/Node.md

     ```

 22. What is node.js streams?
-    + Streams are instances of EventEmitter which can be used to work with streaming data in Node.js.
+    + `Streams`: instances of EventEmitter which can be used to work with streaming data in Node.js.
 They can be used for handling and manipulating streaming large files(videos, mp3, etc) over the network.
 They use buffers as their temporary storage.
-    + There are mainly four types of the stream:
+    + There are mainly four types of streams:
-      + `Writable`: streams to which data can be written (for example, fs.createWriteStream()).
+      + `Writable`: data can be written (for example, fs.createWriteStream()).
-      + `Readable`: streams from which data can be read (for example, fs.createReadStream()).
+      + `Readable`: data can be read (for example, fs.createReadStream()).
-      + `Duplex`: streams that are both Readable and Writable (for example, net.Socket).
+      + `Duplex`: both Readable and Writable (for example, net.Socket).
-      + `Transform`: Duplex streams that can modify or transform the data as it is written and read (for example, zlib.createDeflate()).
+      + `Transform`: duplex streams that can modify or transform the data as it is written and read (for example, zlib.createDeflate()).

 23. What are node.js buffers?
-    + In general, buffers is a temporary memory that is mainly used by stream to hold on to some data until consumed.
+    + `Buffers`: a temporary memory that is mainly used by stream to hold on to some data until consumed.
 Buffers are introduced with additional use cases than JavaScript’s Unit8Array and are mainly used to represent a fixed-length sequence of bytes.
 This also supports legacy encodings like ASCII, utf-8, etc. It is a fixed(non-resizable) allocated memory outside the v8.

 24. What is middleware?
     + `Middleware`: comes in between your request and business logic.
 It is mainly used to capture logs and enable rate limit, routing, authentication, basically whatever that is not a part of business logic.
 There are third-party middleware also such as body-parser and you can write your own middleware for a specific use case.

 25. Explain what a Reactor Pattern in Node.js?
-    + Reactor pattern again a pattern for nonblocking I/O operations.
+    + `Reactor Pattern`: a pattern for nonblocking I/O operations.
 But in general, this is used in any event-driven architecture.
     + There are two components in this:
-      + `Reactor`: Its job is to dispatch the I/O event to appropriate handlers
+      + `Reactor`: dispatch the I/O event to appropriate handlers
-      + `Handler`: Its job is to actually work on those events
+      + `Handler`: work on those events

 26. Why should you separate Express app and server?
     + The server is responsible for initializing the routes, middleware, and other application logic whereas the app has all the business logic which will be served by the routes initiated by the server.
 This ensures that the business logic is encapsulated and decoupled from the application logic which makes the project more readable and maintainable.

-27. For Node.js, why Google uses V8 engine?
+27. For Node.js, why does Google use the V8 engine?
     + Well, are there any other options available?
 Yes, of course, we have Spidermonkey from Firefox, Chakra from Edge but Google’s v8 is the most evolved(since it’s open-source so there’s a huge community helping in developing features and fixing bugs) and fastest(since it’s written in c++) we got till now as a JavaScript and WebAssembly engine.
 And it is portable to almost every machine known.

 28. Describe the exit codes of Node.js?
     + Exit codes give us an idea of how a process got terminated/the reason behind termination.
-      + `Uncaught fatal exception - (code - 1)`: There has been an exception that is not handled
+      + `Uncaught fatal exception - (code - 1)`: an exception that is not handled
-      + `Unused - (code - 2)`: This is reserved by bash
+      + `Unused - (code - 2)`: reserved by bash
-      + `Fatal Error - (code - 5)`: There has been an error in V8 with stderr output of the description
+      + `Fatal Error - (code - 5)`: an error in V8 with stderr output of the description
-      + `Internal Exception handler Run-time failure - (code - 7)`: There has been an exception when bootstrapping function was called
+      + `Internal Exception handler Run-time failure - (code - 7)`: an exception when bootstrapping function was called
-      + `Internal JavaScript Evaluation Failure - (code - 4)`: There has been an exception when the bootstrapping process failed to return function value when evaluated.
+      + `Internal JavaScript Evaluation Failure - (code - 4)`: an exception when the bootstrapping process failed to return function value when evaluated.

 29. Explain the concept of stub in Node.js?
-    + Stubs are used in writing tests which are an important part of development.
+    + `Stubs`: used in writing tests which are an important part of development.
 It replaces the whole function which is getting tested.
       + This helps in scenarios where we need to test:
         + External calls which make tests slow and difficult to write (e.g HTTP calls/ DB calls)
         + Triggering different outcomes for a piece of code (e.g. what happens if an error is thrown/ if it passes)